 Inbox club

-From the boat, the electro music coming from the quayside is a real curiosity.
+From the boat, the electro music coming from the quayside arouses your curiosity.
 It's easy to get caught up in the city's nightlife, sipping cocktails, chatting and dancing.

 Getting there

 The Croatian company Katarina Line has a fleet of 66 boats in 6 different categories.
-It supports and donates one euro per passenger to the Down's Syndrome Association, a total of 30,000 euros in 2017.
+It supports and donates one euro per passenger to the Down's syndrome association, i.e. 30,000 euros in 2017.

 The Admiral yacht is one of the most luxurious.
 The rooms are very spacious, the staff very attentive and the common areas provide spaces where everyone's privacy is preserved.
 Capacity for 39 passengers: 19 double cabins and one single cabin.
 Heated Jacuzzi and spacious sun deck.
 Excellent local cuisine.